Para obtener información acerca de nuestras asesorias legales en español, por favor haga clic aquí.

 Free Legal Advice

 One way that Volunteer Legal Services of Central Texas helps low-income people with their civil legal problems is through our evening legal advice and intake clinics.
 In partnership with Texas RioGrande Legal Aid, we hold free legal advice clinics every Monday and Wednesday night (Travis County) as well as the first Tuesday of every month (Bastrop County) and the second Tuesday of every month (Hays County), except on holidays or during school breaks, at local middle schools and/or libraries.
 Advice cannot be given for criminal or immigration matters.
-Child care, Spanish translation, security, and free parking are provided.
+Child care, Spanish translation, security, and free parking are provided at the Monday & Wednesday clinics in Travis County; only Spanish translation and free parking are provided at the Bastrop and Hays County clinics.

 1. Decide Where To Go: